Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: System Model and Offloading Problem Formulation

 Here, the constraint (C1) and (C2) represent the binary offloading decision policy of the MD $n$, offloading to the MEC server or offloading to the cloud server.
 (C3) and (C4) indicate that the allocated edge resources should not exceed the total computing capacity of the MEC server, while (C5) and (C6) are the constraints of bandwidth allocation.
-Note that the optimization problem (P1) is not convex due to the non-convexity of its feasible set and objective function with the binary variable \textbf{A}.
-Further, the size of the problem (P1) can be very large when the number of MDs in MECCO system increases rapidly.
-The existing studies [23], [24], [25] proposed to decouple the optimization problem into sub-optimization problems and address them separately, which is complex and inefficient to solve the large-scale MECCO problem like our concerned scenario.
-Therefore, in the next section, we propose a novel technique using advanced deep reinforcement learning to solve the proposed offloading problem.
+Further, the execution time to complete a computation task should not exceed a maximum time latency value, which is expressed in the constraint (C7).
+Also, (C8) represents the constraint of gas execution cost in the offloading authentication.
+It is worth noting that the optimization problem $(P1)$ is not convex due to the non-convexity of its feasible set and objective function with the binary variable \textbf{A}.
+The size of the problem $(P1)$ can be very large when the number of MDs in MECCO system increases rapidly.
+Moreover, traditional optimizations methods such as ADMM cannot solve well the proposed problem with high network dynamics.
+Indeed, the authors assume that network statistics such as computation resource and radio bandwidth are known before making offloading decisions, which may not be met in highly dynamic blockchain-based MEC environments like our considered scenario.
+Moreover, the computation offloading policy designs in these works are mostly based on one-shot optimization and fail to characterize the long-term computation offloading performance in real-time task execution.
+Therefore, we here propose to use a DRL algorithm to adjust dynamically how much edge computation and bandwidth resources should be allocated to a certain MD based on MDs task size so as to achieve the optimal offloading for the MECCO system, which at the same time does not need a priori knowledge of network statistics.